 - a.
 The service provider engaged is in good-standing and has the necessary resources to fulfil the requirements being outsourced; - b.
 The outsourcing arrangement has to be reduced in writing and clearly lay down what are the respective obligations of the subject person and of the service provider; - c.
-There will be periodical assessments of how the service provider is fulfilling its obligations under the outsourcing arrangement both quantitatively as well as qualitatively; and - d.
-Thatd.
-The subject person has at all times immediate and unrestricted access to any information and documentation obtained by the service provider in carrying out the outsourced functions are accessible and available to the subject person.without having to disclose the reasons why it is so accessing the said information and documentation; and - e.
+There will be periodical assessments of how the service provider is fulfilling its obligations under the outsourcing arrangement both quantitatively as well as qualitatively; - d.
+The subject person has at all times immediate and unrestricted access to any information and documentation obtained by the service provider in carrying out the outsourced functions without having to disclose the reasons why it is so accessing the said information and documentation; and - e.
 The service provider is to allow the FIAU, including anyone authorised to act on its behalf, direct access to its premises and to the information and documentation collected in the carrying out of the outsourced function.